This expert is no longer a staff member at The Heritage Foundation.

-Bakst frequently submits comments to regulatory agencies and has appeared in or been quoted by a wide range of media outlets such as The Wall Street Journal, USA Today, The Washington Times, CNN, Fox Business News, Al-Jazeera America, and U.S. News and World Report.
+Bakst frequently submits comments to regulatory agencies, testifies before Congress, and has appeared in or been quoted by a wide range of media outlets such as The Wall Street Journal, USA Today, The Washington Times, CNN, Fox Business News, Al-Jazeera America, and U.S. News and World Report.

-Before joining the Heritage Foundation, Bakst was a policy counsel for the U.S. Chamber of Commerce, where he focused on regulatory reform, environmental policy, as well as food and agricultural policy.
+Before joining The Heritage Foundation, Bakst was a policy counsel for the U.S. Chamber of Commerce, where he focused on regulatory reform and environmental policy.
 He served as the executive to the association’s Government Oversight, Operations & Consumer Affairs committee, which was responsible for issues such as regulatory process reform.

 He worked for seven years at the Raleigh, N.C.-based John Locke Foundation, one of the largest state-based, free-market think tanks.
-As director of legal and regulatory studies, his broad portfolio included constitutional law, energy and environmental policy, and property rights.
+As director of legal and regulatory studies, his broad portfolio included regulatory reform, property rights, and environmental policy.

-Bakst serves on the Federalist Society’s Environmental Law and Property Rights Executive Committee and was a member of the Energy, Environment and Agriculture Task Force of the American Legislative Exchange Council.
+Bakst serves on the Federalist Society’s Administrative Law and Regulation Executive Committee, a member of the Washington International Trade Association, and a member of the Publications Peer Review Committee for the Food and Drug Law Institute.
 He also serves on the College Level Advisory Board for Constituting America, an organization that informs and educates about the importance of the U.S. Constitution.